ResiSense/ResiSense.github.io/DEV-WIKI.md

 # 📖 Glossary

+## Content
+Content is defined as the main place for content in a page, conventionally the `<paintable-content />`.

 ## Content population
-Content population is the process of filling the content of a page with a [populator](#populator) function.
+Content population is the process of filling the [content](#content) of a page with a [populator](#populator) function.

 ## CSS embeds
 CSS embeds are CSS files that are embedded into the HTML relationally as `<link>` tags.
 Tags that reference [templates](#template) should use the [painted](#template-painting) tag name.

 ## [`pageConfig.jsonc`](meta/pageConfig.jsonc)
 This file is probably the most important file in the repository.
-It describes the structure of the site and how the content is displayed.
+It describes the structure of the site and how the [content](#content) is displayed.
 In short, it is a JSON file that describes the metadata of each page on the site. **It is required to edit this file to add new pages or change existing ones.**
 It is recommended to read the comments in the file itself to understand how it works.
 You can also refer to [updating `pageConfig.jsonc`](#updating-pageconfigjsonc) for more information.

 ## Populator
-Populators are functions that fill the content of a page.
+Populators are functions that fill the [content](#content) of a page.
 They are called by the framework to fill the content of a page.
-- [Markdown populator](/lib/markdownPopulator.ts): Fills the content of a page with a markdown file
+- [Markdown populator](/lib/markdownPopulator.ts): Fills the [content](#content) of a page with a markdown file
-- [HTML frame populator](/lib/htmlFramePopulator.ts.ts): Fills the content of a page with an HTML file
+- [HTML frame populator](/lib/htmlFramePopulator.ts.ts): Fills the [content](#content) of a page with an HTML file
 - [HTML full replacer](/lib/htmlFullReplacer.ts): Replaces the entire content of a page with an HTML file

 It is recommended to read the comments in the files themselves to understand how it works.